NickSondrup/NickSondrup/InterviewHomework.md

  # Interview Homework

+ **Preparing for the big interview**

+ I know myself and my nerves so I need to start preparing for the interview the night before.
+I have to make sure I have a nice calm night so I can get a good nights rest and not keep myself up worring about it all night.
+In order to do that I need to make sure I have done my research on the company and written down a practice elevator pitch a few days before so I can have practiced early and can rest easy the night before.
+The day of but before the interview I plan on making sure i've eaten well but not too much and can review my elevator pitch and look over any notes i've created relating to that company.

  **Elevator Pitch**

  Nice to meet you!
 I grew up around here and am a passionate software developer.
 I have a passion for building things and watching my creations grow.
 When I was young I would blow my parents away by building elaborate structures with legos and as I grew older I found a love for building and painting models.
 I started my work experience with several customer service jobs at RC Willey and Albertsons where I became a master of orginzation and helped train people.
 Since then I Attended Codeworks and found a real love for software development.
 Development fit into my love of building and creating in a surprising fashion.
 I genuinely enjoy watching each piece of an application fall into place and being able to step back time to time and see how much it has changed.
 I find myself excited to build each new application and think this love of building will be a great fit for your team.